 - Once you start working on your guitar kit you can really make it your own.
 Everything from the finish color, patterns, designs, engravings, etc.

-- By putting together a guitar kit you’ll gain valuable experience in regards to how a guitar is actually made.
+- By putting together a guitar kit you’ll gain valuable experience about how a guitar is actually made.
 You’ll see all the components laid out in front of you and It’ll be your job to put them all together.
 The more you do it, the better you’ll get.

 - Upon completely assembling your guitar kit, you’ll be able to take pride in your work and say that you put it together and that there is no other exact duplicate guitar out there.
 Your guitar will be unique and you can emphasize that uniqueness any way you like.